Purpose

 Required Enrollment Documentation

-Except when a child is homeless or in foster care, whenever a child of school age is presented for enrollment by:
+Except when a child is homeless or in foster care, in which case the child must be immediately enrolled, whenever a child of school age is presented for enrollment by:

 the school district or charter school shall require that the following information be documented before enrolling the child and allowing the child to attend school: